malmgrenola/bowling-alley/README.md

 #### 7 - CSS Warnings

-`-moz-transition`,`-webkit-transition` & `-o-transition` is still in `style.css` file even if it seems like they could most likley be removed.
+`-moz-transition`,`-webkit-transition` & `-o-transition` is still in `style.css` file even if it seems like they could most likely be removed.

 Based on comments, for example [here](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) and the fact that `code institute` keeps them in their examples, decision is to not remove code at this point.

 ## Development & Deployment

-Development on this site happens primary on branch [main](https://github.com/malmgrenola/bowling-alley/tree/main). branch [main](https://github.com/malmgrenola/bowling-alley/tree/main) also acts as staging enviorment.
+Development on this site happens primary on branch [main](https://github.com/malmgrenola/bowling-alley/tree/main). branch [main](https://github.com/malmgrenola/bowling-alley/tree/main) also acts as a staging environment.

 If you would like to contribute please fork repo and open pull requests.
 Before opening pull requests, please confirm all items in [Testing](#Testing) section in this document.

 Deployment is done by opening a Pull Request and merge to branch 'production'.
+Only changes to website code will be deployed to `production` branch.

 This site is currently deployed with gitHub Pages.
 The branch 'production' and the "/(root)" folder is used.